 A top-notch roofing company will also assess the pitch of the roof, give some thought as to the weather conditions in your area, factor in the shape of the roof and the number of penetrations (things like vents, fans, etc.), evaluate the flexibility required in the surface, and more.

-The Benefits of PVC Roofing
+The Benefits of a PVC Roof System

 PVC is available in various thicknesses to ensure you have the right level of flexibility for the job.
 While we may specify TPO for your project, we will just as often recommend PVC, especially in certain industrial applications.
 PVC is a more flexible product, and it is often the roofing material of choice for restaurants because of its ability to hold up against animal fats and chemicals.
 Grease from fryer exhaust often permeates the roofing membrane, wearing it out over time.
 PVC is more resistant to that.